Are You Ready for Your CPSR?—Seven Areas for Focus

 Based on that experience, we have identified several common findings that all contractors can proactively address to reduce the likelihood of these findings and therefore maximize their positioning for a successful CPSR:

-- Failure to obtain required certifications at time of award (e.g., TINA, CAS, suspension/debarment, limitation on use of appropriated funds)
+- Failure to obtain required certifications at time of award (e.g., the Truthful Cost or Pricing Data Act (formerly TINA), CAS, suspension/debarment, limitation on use of appropriated funds)

 - Inadequate FAR/DFARS flow-downs